fastmcp-me/fast-pyairbyte/README.md

 #### Hosted Server
 - The server uses Server-Sent Events (SSE) for communication via the `/mcp` endpoint
 - The `@modelcontextprotocol/server-fetch` package handles the HTTP-to-MCP protocol translation
-- You must provide your OpenAI API key via MCP environment variables
+- No MCP configuration needed - you provide your OpenAI API key when calling the tool

 #### Local Server
 - Requires Python and the necessary dependencies installed locally